In This Article

 - Enter the amount you want to purchase

-- Insert cash to the BTM
+- Insert cash into the BTM

 - Wait for the machine to process the transaction